pesla/element-queries/README.md

 2. Filters out invalid selectors and breaks them into usable pieces.
 3. Initializes resize detection for each valid selector.
 4. Fires a callback whenever an element has resized.
 5. Determines whether or not one of the element queries apply to the current element dimensions and sets the related attribute.

-Issues
+Remarks
 ------

 - Does not work on `img` and other elements that can't contain other elements.
 Wrapping with a `div` works fine.
 - The resize detector adds additional elements into the target element.
 The target element is forced to be `position: relative;`.
+- Depends on RequireJS.
+It's easy to adjust the `/src` files so that they support another module loader.
+Making them independent of a module loader is very easy aswell.

 License
 -------